v-community/v_rosetta/README.md

 # [V Rosetta]
-> The Collection of V programs written to solve tasks on [RosettaCode](rosettacode.org).
+> The Collection of V programs written to solve tasks on [Rosetta Code].

 ## Contributing